 Psychology 343: Classics in Vision Science (F2014)

 Professor of Ophthalmology and Visual Sciences

 Blake studies human visual perception, including binocular vision, motion perception and perceptual organization.
 His most recent research has focused on: i) the roles of knowledge and intention on the resolution of perceptual ambiguity, ii) role of temporal structure in visual grouping, iii) perception of biological motion, and iv) synesthesia.
 He has published neural models of perceptual bistability and of structure from motion.
 For the past ten years, Blake has used functional magnetic resonance imaging (fMRI) to study brain activation patterns associated with visual perception, with his current work focusing on biological motion and binocular rivalry.
 He has also published work on visual imagery, bisensory integration, working memory, and art and the brain.
 In collaboration with colleagues, he has extended his research to include individuals diagnosed with autism, Williams syndrome, schizophrenia and bipolar disorder.
 His work is supported by grants from the National Institutes of Health.
-He splits his time between Vanderbilt University (where he is Centennial Professor of Psychology) and Seoul National University (where he is WCU Professor of Brain and Cognitive Sciences).
+He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+Blake is also Professor of Brain and Cognitive Sciences at Seoul National University, where he spends a portion of his time each year.